Guide last updated by Hester Swift, May 2025

 The International Court of Justice publishes its decisions in Reports of judgments, advisory opinions and orders and related case documentation appears in Pleadings, oral arguments, documents.
 Both series are held at IALS Library.

-Digests of ICJ cases can be found at IALS in the following compilations:
+Digests (summaries) of ICJ cases can be found at IALS in the following compilations:

 Indexes and bibliographies covering the work of the ICJ include:

-• Bimal N Patel, The World Court Reference Guide: judgments, advisory opinions and orders of the Permanent Court of International Justice and the International Court of Justice (Kluwer Law International, 2002 - ).
-Detailed compilation of procedural and legal information about all ICJ decisions in the period covered, with indexes by article number of the ICJ Statute and UN Charter, basic subject indexes and indexes of treaties and arbitral awards cited.
-The first volume covers 1922-2000 and is held at IALS; a second volume (2001-2010) came out in 2014 , but IALS does not have it.
+Bimal N Patel, The World Court Reference Guide: judgments, advisory opinions and orders of the Permanent Court of International Justice and the International Court of Justice (Kluwer Law International, 2002 - 2014).
+Detailed compilation of procedural and legal information about all ICJ decisions in the period covered, with indexes by article number of the ICJ Statute and UN Charter, basic subject indexes, and indexes of treaties and arbitral awards cited.
+Two volumes, covering activities from 1922 to 2010; available at IALS.

 Permanent Court of International Justice (PCIJ)

-The Permanent Court of International Justice was the forerunner of the ICJ; it was active from 1922 to 1946.
-It published its documentation in the series Publications of the Permanent Court of International Justice (held at IALS), as follows:-
+The Permanent Court of International Justice, active from 1922 to 1946, was the forerunner of the ICJ.
+It published its documentation in Publications of the Permanent Court of International Justice (held at IALS), series A to F:-

 All PCIJ decisions are on the ICJ website and in HeinOnline's Foreign and International Law Resources Database.